Roxiun/CoronaCount/README.md

 Head over to the release section, download the file and then open the application or run the python code.

+**Note**: The version in the releases section will not work if you do now have python3 & rumps installed.
+This will be patched in a future version

 ## How do I run the python code?

 -   Install `python3`